Scarlett Johansson: Music career

 In 2006, Johansson sang the track "Summertime" for Unexpected Dreams – Songs from the Stars, a non-profit collection of songs recorded by Hollywood actors.
 She performed with the Jesus and Mary Chain for a Coachella reunion show in Indio, California, in April 2007.
 The following year, Johansson appeared as the leading lady in Justin Timberlake's music video, for "What Goes Around...
 Comes Around", which was nominated for an MTV Video Music Award for Video of the Year.

-In May 2008, Johansson released her debut album Anywhere I Lay My Head, which consists of one original song and ten cover versions of Tom Waits songs, and features David Bowie and members from the Yeah Yeah Yeahs and Celebration.
+In May 2008, Johansson released her debut album Anywhere I Lay My Head, which consists of one original song and 10 cover versions of Tom Waits songs, and features David Bowie and members from the Yeah Yeah Yeahs and Celebration.
 Reviews of the album were mixed.
 Spin was not particularly impressed with Johansson's singing.
 Some critics found it to be "surprisingly alluring", "a bravely eccentric selection", and "a brilliant album" with "ghostly magic".
 NME named the album the "23rd best album of 2008", and it peaked at number 126 on the Billboard 200.
 Johansson started listening to Waits when she was 11 or 12 years old, and said of him, "His melodies are so beautiful, his voice is so distinct and I had my own way of doing Tom Waits songs."

 In September 2009, Johansson and singer-songwriter Pete Yorn released a collaborative album, Break Up, inspired by Serge Gainsbourg's duets with Brigitte Bardot.
-The album reached number 41 in the US.
-In 2010, Steel Train released Terrible Thrills Vol. 1, which includes their favorite female artists singing songs from their self-titled album.
+The album reached number 41 in the U.S. In 2010, Steel Train released Terrible Thrills Vol. 1, which includes their favorite female artists singing songs from their self-titled album.
 Johansson is the first artist on the album, singing "Bullet".
 Johansson sang "One Whole Hour" for the 2011 soundtrack of the documentary film Wretches & Jabberers (2010).
-In 2012 sang on a J. Ralph track entitled "Before My Time" for the end credits of the climate documentary Chasing Ice (2012), which received a nomination for an Academy Award for Best Original Song.
+In 2012, she sang on a J. Ralph track entitled "Before My Time" for the end credits of the climate documentary Chasing Ice (2012), which received a nomination for an Academy Award for Best Original Song.

 In February 2015, Johansson formed a band called the Singles with Este Haim from HAIM, Holly Miranda, Kendra Morris, and Julia Haltigan.
 The group's first single was called "Candy".
 Johansson was issued a cease and desist order from the lead singer of the Los Angeles-based rock band the Singles, demanding she stop using their name.
-In 2016, she performed "Trust in Me" for The Jungle Book soundtrack and "Set It All Free" and "I Don't Wanna" for Sing: Original Motion Picture Soundtrack.
+In 2016, she performed "Trust in Me" for The Jungle Book soundtrack as well as "Set It All Free" and "I Don't Wanna" for Sing: Original Motion Picture Soundtrack.
 In 2018, Johansson collaborated with Pete Yorn again for an EP titled Apart, released June 1.